arjankoning1/tasman/README.md

 + `source/` the Fortran source code of TASMAN and the Makefile
 + `bin/` the executable after successful installation
 + `misc/` files with TASMAN input settings which can be used if needed, and EXFOR outlier table
++ `parameters/` files with probability distributions for Bayesian Monte Carlo
 + `doc/` the tutorial in pdf format
 + `samples/` the input and output files of the sample cases, and the *verify* script to run the sample cases